hqmq/comic_collector/README.md

 ## Design Specification

-The user experience for this application is kept inentionally simple so that implementing the various versions won't consume too much time and also so that the implementations can be presented and understood in a short time period.
+The user experience for this application is kept intentionally simple so that implementing the various versions won't consume too much time and also so that the implementations can be presented and understood in a short time period.

 The design consists of two pages.
 The list of comic books is a grid of cover art with names as captions to the cover art.
 The comic book detail page shows some summary data at the top and then has a tabular data about each of the issues of the comic.